Petty's Notebook

 Silent Primes

 At seven primes in base 10, the collision count is exactly zero.
-The recipe finds them all.
+The recipe that finds them involves the bin partition and a specific floor-function identity.

 January 2023